ThienNaingOo/NodejsTrainingExample/DBpopulateExample/README.md

-## MongoDB Database Example using Typescript
+## MongoDB: Table populate and sorting Example using Typescript

-This example is to understand the usages of MongoDB CRUD with typescript in nodejs servers.
+This example is to understand the usages of table populate and sorting with typescript in nodejs servers.

 - **URL**
 ```
-localhost:8000/api/user/
+localhost:8000/api/post/
 ```

 - **Method**

 `GET`
 `POST`
-`PUT`
-`DELETE`

 **Installation**
 - Install dependencies